How the process works

 Tell your conciliator if you've changed address or do not want it shared with your employer.

 If a respondent declines early conciliation

 Acas is impartial, which means we're not on either side.
-We're there to see if an agreement can be reached without a tribunal.
+We're there to help resolve the dispute without it going to an employment tribunal.

 - explain the conciliation process

 - discuss how employment tribunals have considered cases similar to yours

 - help both sides explore the strengths and weaknesses of the case

 - discuss possible options without making any recommendations

 - remain independent of the dispute – they will not take sides or tell you what to do